n-patten/ASTR5420/README.md

-# ASTR5160
+# ASTR5420

-This is code for ASTR5160 Techniques class.
+This is code for ASTR-5420 Stellar Evolution class.

-Code for ASTR-5160 at the University of Wyoming
+Code for ASTR-5420 at the University of Wyoming with Dr. Moe

-Topics covered (not in order):

--Boolean indexing

--Arrays

--Celestial coordinates

--Areas on a sphere

--Sections of the celestial sphere

--Pymangle